danyul/ionical/README.md

     using user-specified filter criteria (e.g., workshifts)
     and user-specified formatting.
 - Limitations:
-  - ionical only deals with icalendar start times
+  - ionical only deals with iCalendar start times
-    and summary text fields, and ignores other icalendar fields.
+    and summary text fields, and ignores other fields.
     This proves adequate for many simple use cases (e.g., it was
     designed to track changes to employee schedules on
     [Amion](https://amion.com/), and has worked well for that).
-For icalendar management
+For iCalendar management
     involving additional fields or more complex use cases, you'll need to
     look at other tools (or submit a pull request! :) ).
-If you're working with
-    Google Calendars, you may want to check out [gcalcii](https://github.com/insanum/gcalcli).